What is The Social Studio?

 Do you offer work experience placements?

-Work experience is a great way for people to get a real sense of what its like to work in fashion, retail or hospitality.
+Work experience is a great way for people to get a real sense of what its like to work in fashion and retail.
 Our work experience program is consistent with our organisation’s mission, and we offer positions to young people who face barriers to mainstream employment / training.